-Throughout 2019, the Corporation initiated steps to move away from its then current long-term incentive plan ("Legacy LTIP") with a view to replacing the Corporation's Legacy LTIP RSUs, which were timebased ("Legacy RSUs").
+In 2019, the Corporation initiated steps to move away from its then current long-term incentive plan ("Legacy LTIP") with a view to replacing the Corporation's Legacy LTIP RSUs, which were timebased ("Legacy RSUs").
 In December of 2019, the Board of Directors of the Corporation, following consultation with its independent compensation consultant WTW, and upon recommendation of its Remuneration Committee, approved the SUP.
-For 2020 performance (with the first grant in March 2021), RSUs and PSUs will be eligible to be granted solely under the SUP, with a target of 50% in RSUs and 50% in PSUs.
+For 2020 performance and after (with the first grant made in March 2021), RSUs and PSUs were eligible to be granted solely under the SUP, with a target of 50% in RSUs and 50% in PSUs.
 The objectives of the SUP include:

-- Retain key employees of the Corporation - Provide for a market competitive compensation package - Incentivize both annual and long-term performance, as both RSU and PSU elements plans have performance indicators in order to be granted/vested
+- Retain key employees of the Corporation - Provide for a market competitive compensation package - Incentivize both annual and long-term performance, as both RSU and PSU elements plans have performance indicators in order to be granted/vested - Align with ROCE, a measure of utmost importance for the Corporation's success and a key indicator for shareholder value creation - Align performance-based payouts based on the Corporation's performance relative to other Canadian industrial companies in which the Corporation's shareholders could decide to allocate capital